bergantine/gesso/README.markdown

 Usage
 -----

-From the head of an HTML or XHTML document reference the screen.css (screen media) and print.css (print media) files.
+From the head of an HTML or XHTML document reference the normalize.css, typgoraphy.css, screen.css (screen media) and print.css (print media) files IN THAT ORDER.
+DO NOT specify a media type for normalize or typogrpahy but MAKE SURE TO SPECIFY MEDIA TYPE for the screen and print stylesheets.
+(Gesso deliberately does not utilize @import to take advantage of server-side compression).

 These styles are designed to work best with an XHTML 1.0 Strict Doctype and a semantics-based design technique.
 The package uses a normalizing stylesheet and the `<address>`, `<b>`, `<big>`, `<caption>`, `<cite>`, `<code>`, `<dfn>`, `<em>`, `<i>`, `<small>`, `<strong>`, `<th>`, `<u>`, and `<var>` elements have their default styling completely removed.
 Other elements are mostly reset.